6 best fruits and vegetables to keep your dog strong and happy

 Offer variety

-In order for your dog to get a wide range of nutrients from different sources, offer a variety of fruits and vegetables instead of just sticking with one type all the time.
+To help your dog get a wide range of nutrients from different sources, offer a variety of fruits and vegetables rather than sticking to just one type.

 Use as training treats

-Fruits such as blueberries or chopped-up carrots make great low-calorie treats for training sessions with your dog.
+Fruits such as blueberries or small pieces of carrot make great low-calorie treats for training sessions with your dog.

 Mix with your dog’s regular food

-One way to encourage your dog to eat more fruits and vegetables is by mixing them in with their regular food.
+One way to encourage your dog to eat more fruits and vegetables is to mix them into their regular food.

 This will add flavor and increase the nutritional value of their meals.